Dennis E. Welch

 He joined AEP in 2005 as senior vice president of Environment and Safety.

-American Electric Power is one of the largest electric utilities in the United States, delivering electricity to more than 5 million customers in 11 states.
-AEP ranks among the nation’s largest generators of electricity, owning nearly 38,000 megawatts of generating capacity in the U.S. AEP also owns the nation’s largest electricity transmission system, a nearly 39,000-mile network that includes more 765-kilovolt extra-high voltage transmission lines than all other U.S. transmission systems combined.
+American Electric Power is one of the largest electric utilities in the United States, delivering electricity to more than 5.3 million customers in 11 states.
+AEP ranks among the nation’s largest generators of electricity, owning nearly 32,000 megawatts of generating capacity in the U.S. AEP also owns the nation’s largest electricity transmission system, a 40,000-mile network that includes more 765-kilovolt extra-high voltage transmission lines than all other U.S. transmission systems combined.

 Welch was previously president and chief operating officer of Yankee Gas & Yankee Energy System, an operating subsidiary of Northeast Utilities (NU) in Berlin, CT.
 He was named president and chief operating officer of Yankee Gas, Connecticut’s largest natural gas distribution company, and Yankee Energy System in 2001.
 During his tenure at Yankee Energy, Welch chaired the Northeast Gas Association for two years, helping the industry trade association navigate through difficult times and a merger with the New York Gas Association.
 A 20-year veteran of NU, Welch served as vice president of Environmental, Safety & Ethics at NU for four years immediately prior to his position at Yankee Gas & Yankee Energy.